onflow/fcl-js/docs/reference/interaction-templates.md

 ])
 ```

-Wallets can check if each of the auditors they configured with FCL have audited a given Interaction Template:
+Wallets can check if the auditors they configured FCL with have audited a given Interaction Template:

 ```javascript
 import * as fcl from "@onflow/fcl"